 Weak Cryptography Due to Insufficient Entropy

-To the extent that VMs appear isolated within the Virtualization System, a threat of weak cryptography may arise if the VMM does not provide sufficient entropy to support security-related features that depend on entropy to implement cryptographic algorithms.
+To the extent that VMs appear isolated within the Virtualization System, a threat of weak cryptography may arise if the VMM does not provide good entropy to support security-related features that depend on entropy to implement cryptographic algorithms.
 For example, a random number generator keeps an estimate of the number of bits of noise in the entropy pool.
 From this entropy pool random numbers are created.
 Good random numbers are essential to implementing strong cryptography.
 Cryptography implemented using poor random numbers can be defeated by a sophisticated adversary.

 [T.WEAK_CRYPTO]

-Unmanageable Enterprise Network

-Virtualization Systems can host VMs that are part of one or more larger physical networks.
-The Virtualization System itself is infrastructure network entity and must be managed as such.
-Unmanageable networks make it difficult to keep software and firmware of servers, clients, and network devices updated and patched.
-Known vulnerabilities in unpatched software often can easily be exploited by adversaries to compromise the Virtualization System or platform.
+Unpatched Software

 Vulnerabilities in outdated or unpatched software can be exploited by adversaries to compromise the Virtualization System or platform.

-[T.UNMANAGEABLE_NW]
+[T.UNPATCHED_SOFTWARE]

+Misconfiguration

+The Virtualization System may be misconfigured, which could impact its functioning and security.
+This misconfiguration could be due to an administrative error or the use of faulty configuration data.
+[T.MISCONFIGURATION]

+Denial of Service

+A VM may block others from system resources (e.g., system memory, persistent storage, and processing time) via a resource exhaustion attack.

+[T.DENIAL_OF_SERVICE]

 SECURITY OBJECTIVES